-Camera resolution is measured in megapixels (MP) – more pixels, means a higher resolution.
-However, as resolution technology progresses, more processing power is required for the devices receiving the video streams from cameras.
-As a result, users may need to upgrade their outdated equipment if they intend to use the new technology.
+Camera resolution is traditionally measured in megapixels (MP) – in general, more pixels means that there will be a higher resolution available.
+However, as resolution technology progresses, more processing power is required for the devices receiving higher resolution video streams from cameras.
+As a result, users may need to periodically upgrade their outdated equipment if they intend to use the new technology.

-This article will explain how to lower the resolution output from 5 MP to 2.1 MP, using a VMAX A1 Series (2.1 MP) recording unit.
+This article will explain how to lower a camera’s resolution output from 5 MP to 2.1 MP.

 For this process, you will need to be physically in front of the camera and connect a compatible display to the camera.

-If you are not using a handheld monitor, it is recommended to connect a display monitor to your recording unit, so that you can view camera video from the unit.
+If you are not using a handheld monitor, it is recommended to connect a display monitor to your recording unit, so that you can view the camera video through the unit.

 To change the megapixel output:

-Select Confirm and set to On.
+Select “Confirm”, then set it to ON.
 Push the joystick inward to confirm and apply the setting change.

 If the receiver/DVR does not support HD video signals, you will need to change the Analog Mode (video signal) to CVBS.

 This can only be performed while using a DVR that supports at least 2.1 MP (HD-TVI, HD-A, HD-CVI).
-If this is the case, please read Changing Analog Camera Video Signals.
+If this is the case, please read .